University of Mumbai: Rajabai Clock Tower

 One of Mumbai's landmarks, the Rajabai Clock Tower, was completed in the 1870s and houses the University of Mumbai's library.
 Sir George Gilbert Scott modeled the Rajabai Clock Tower on the clock tower of the Palace of Westminster in London.
 Local businessman Premchand Roychand contributed to the cost of construction and named the tower in memory of his mother, Rajabai.
 The tower is 280 ft tall and has five storeys.
 At a height of 30 ft from the ground, there are eight statues representing the Indian castes.
 The tower clock is reported to have played 16 tunes including "Rule Britannia", "God Save the Queen", "Home!
 Sweet Home!" and "A Handel Symphony".
-On the initiative of the then Vice-Chancellor, Dr. Rajan Welukar, the first phase of restoration of Rajabai Clock Tower started in 2013 and was completed in May 2015.
+On the initiative of the then Vice-Chancellor, Rajan Welukar, the first phase of restoration of Rajabai Clock Tower started in 2013 and was completed in May 2015.
 Tata Consultancy Services (TCS) gave a Rs 4 crore grant for this phase of the restoration project.